prabsy96/prabsy96.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Prabhu, a PhD Candiate at Carnegie Mellon University, Pittsburgh, in the Electrical and Computer Engineering Department.
+I’m Prabhu, a Ph.D.
+Candidate at Carnegie Mellon University, Pittsburgh, in the Electrical and Computer Engineering Department.
 I am co-advised by [Prof. John Paul Shen](https://www.ece.cmu.edu/directory/bios/shen-john.html) and [Prof. Shawn Blanton](https://engineering.cmu.edu/directory/bios/blanton-shawn.html), and do research with the [CMU-NCAL](https://www.ncal.sv.cmu.edu/) and [CMU-ACTL](https://www.actl.ece.cmu.edu/) groups, respectively.
 My research interests include unary computing, neuromorphic computing, and hardware for AI.

 Born in India and raised in Japan, I love to travel and experience different cultures.
 So far, I have traveled to 17 countries and hope to continue visiting new ones!